 Associate Director at the Griffin Museum of Photography in Winchester, Massachusetts, USA.

-Professor of History of Art at EBA/Universidade Federal da Bahia, Brazil.
+Critic, curator and professor of History of Art at the Federal University of Bahia, Brazil.

 Read the full text about the Vanishing (2010) series.